tuff-net/allium/README.md

 road.

 ## Installing
 Allium installs just like any other Fabric mod.
-If you don't know how to do this, [this Tech Insider video](https://www.youtube.com/watch?v=vNz0z1Aht1U) does a pretty good job of explaining how.
 Depending on the scripts you use, they may depend on Bouquet, an additional mod that adds libraries to make scripting easier.
 Much like Fabric API, this mod is independent and not built into the loader side of Allium and must be downloaded individually.

 If you'd like to use Allium or Bouquet to extend functionality of your own Java mod, publications can be found on [hugeblank's maven](https://maven.hugeblank.dev/#/releases/dev/hugeblank).